 For thin-gauge steel, prioritize a plasma platform that delivers tight kerf control and repeatable cut geometry.

 You need a system optimized for precision cutting, with predictable kerf width across 0.5–1.5 mm stock.
-Specify a torch that supports FineCut consumables; they generate a narrower kerf and reduce edge bevel, improving feature fidelity on intricate profiles.
+Specify a torch that supports FineCut consumables.
+They generate a narrower kerf and reduce edge bevel, improving feature fidelity on intricate profiles.

-Integrate closed-loop torch height control (THC) to lock in stand-off, stabilize arc voltage, and hold cut width tolerance over minor surface variance.
+Integrate closed-loop torch height control (THC) to lock in standoff, stabilize arc voltage, and hold cut width tolerance over minor surface variance.

-Run fast traverse and cut speeds—around 350 IPM on 0.5 mm—to limit heat input, suppress warping, and sharpen corner definition.
+Run fast traverse and cut speeds (around 350 IPM on 0.5 mm) to limit heat input, suppress warping, and sharpen corner definition.
 Pair this with a water table to pull heat from the kerf line and clean the edge.

 Power and Consumables

 Tight kerf control starts with the right powerplant and consumables package.
-For 0.5–1.5 mm steel, spec a 30–40 A inverter that supports fine cut consumables; they tighten the arc column, yield narrow kerfs, and deliver cleaner edges.
+For 0.5–1.5 mm steel, spec a 30–40 A inverter that supports fine cut consumables.
+They tighten the arc column, yield narrow kerfs, and deliver cleaner edges.

 Essential Setup: Air, Power, and Torch Height Control